RoySegall/gizra.com/src/_posts/2017-06-25-nuntius-bot-introduction.md

 ![Embed image in slack](/assets/images/posts/nuntius-bot/bad_kitten_image.jpg)

-## But wait, there's more!
+## But Wait, There's More!
-Slack was kind for us and embedded the picture for us.
-But that is not the best practice.
-One of slack best practices are the attachments.
-Attachment makes the message much more reach and eventually will give us something like that:
+Slack was kind and embedded the picture for us, but it's not the best practice.
+Using attachments makes the message much more readable and gives us something like this:

 ![Improved embed image in slack](/assets/images/posts/nuntius-bot/good_kitten_image.jpg)

-The code is a bit complex than the simple URL we returned:
+The code is a bit more complex than the simple URL we returned:
 <script src="https://gist.github.com/RoySegall/b872dccfb12c01cbd2fa080c27fd281b.js"></script>

-## External services
+## External Services

 Your mind was blown, I know.
-But what next?
-If you thought that this branch of development left without any SAAS solution, you are wrong.
-Since bots need to interact with people who require deep learning and natural language analyze.
+But what's next?
+If you thought that this branch of development is left without any SAAS solution, you are wrong.
+Bots need to interact with people and require deep learning and natural language analysis.
-There are two famous players in the market(for now) - [api.ai](https://api.ai) and [wit.ai](https://wit.ai).
+There are two famous players in the market (for now) - [api.ai](https://api.ai) and [wit.ai](https://wit.ai).

-In a nutshell, they will give you informative object which you could interact with and could be trained with deep learning.
+In a nutshell, they will give you informative object to interact with and train with deep learning.

-# Is that the end?
+# Is That the End?
 No. Skynet is not around the corner, and HAL 9000 isn't going to be in NASA's new spaceships.
 This is just the beginning.
-Unless you are a big company like Apple, Google or Facebook you probably won't provide a solution like Siri and other bots.
+Unless you are a big company like Apple, Google, or Facebook you probably won't provide a solution like Siri and other bots.

-Bots, as I can see it, will be another interaction with the product and can provide a simple way to get information:
+Bots, as I can see it, will be another interaction with the product and can provide a simple way to get information like:
-* When are you going lunch the new version.
+* When are you going launch the new version?
-* Tell users the site is under maintenance for now or when it's back.
+* Let users know that the site is under maintenance for now, and when it's back.
-* Notify the user when a new season of a TV show is going to lunch(I was informed about Silicon Valley new season via Facebook Messenger.)
+* Notify the user when a new season of a TV show is going to launch (I was informed about Silicon Valley new season via Facebook Messenger.)

-Don't forget that QA was pretty much manually.
+Don't forget that QA was once done pretty much manually.
 Now, QA is automated but still need to be written and maintained.
 We might be killing one field but creating a new field.